 Occupational hearing loss is damage to the inner ear from noise or vibrations due to certain types of jobs.

-Sounds above 80 decibels (dB, a measurement of the loudness or strength of sound vibration) may cause vibration intense enough to damage the inner ear, especially if the sound continues for a long time.
+Sounds above 80 decibels (dB, a measurement of the loudness or strength of sound vibration) may cause vibrations intense enough to damage the inner ear.
+This is more likely to happen if the sound continues for a long time.

 A general rule of thumb is that if you need to shout to be heard, the sound is in the range that can damage hearing.